panoply/vscode-liquid/README.md

 Formatting uses a default set of style rules which enforce a consistent coding style.
 You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.rules` workspace setting option.

-> Currently, formatting is only supports Liquid in HTML.
-There are plans to support more languages in future versions, please be patient.

 ### Using .liquidrc rule file

 Including a .liquid file in the root of your projects workspace is the **recommended approach** for defining a custom set of formatting code style rules.
 This approach allows you to easily control formatting options to best fit your code style quirks and share this ruleset across projects and collaborations.